In this article, we will explore the causes, signs, and solutions to a midlife crisis in women.

 - Have an annual mammogram and check your breasts monthly

-- Get a yearly physical and have your labs checked
+- See your primary care doctor: Get a yearly physical and have your labs checked

 - Have your eyes checked and update your glasses prescription